Poland CV Writing Guide

 Follow with “Education”.
 Include examination grades giving dates of attendance, study emphases, diplomas and degrees.
 Describe your level of oral and written knowledge of languages.
 Additional to the Polish language the most useful are English, German, French and Russian.
 Moreover, employers are looking for a computer literacy.

 Then, under “Work Experience” list responsibilities you had in each job with dates, their locations and your titles - emphasizing areas relevant to the position for which you are applying.
 Make your CV more effective by providing examples to illustrate your achievements.
-Use power words and action verbs such as contributed, organized, demonstrated, trained, managed, developed, coordinated etc. Bullet point these at the start of a sentence for maximum impact.
+Use power words such as contributed, organized, demonstrated, trained, managed, developed, coordinated etc. Bullet point these at the start of a sentence for maximum impact.

 Close your Poland CV with extra-curricular and leisure activities listed in the "Interests and Hobbies" section of your Poland CV.